swfans/syndre/README.md

 6. b.
 Extract the downloaded patch file.
 7. b.
 Move all extracted files and folders to the selected installation folder.
-     Place them all in one folder, so that sub-olders `conf`, `data` and the executable file `syndre.exe` are all next to each other.
+     Place them all in one folder, so that sub-olders `conf`, `data` and the executable file `syndicatfx.exe` are all next to each other.

 You can now [start the game](#starting-the-game).

 ## Starting the game

 The original game needed to be started with parameters to play normally.
-With SyndicateRE, the parameters can still be used, and are required for language selection.
+With SyndicatFX, the parameters can still be used, and are required for language selection.
 The executable can be run with
 `--help` parameter to show a short description of all parameters.

 Parameter `-c` (used in the original game) is required for language selection.

-The typical command line for running SyndicateRE on bash-like shell is:
+The typical command line for running SyndicatFX on bash-like shell is:

 ```
-./syndre -c 0
+./syndicatfx -c 0
 ```

 If running on Windows, the command line above should work as well.
 Though more